 - a.
 The site size, dimensions, location, topography and access are adequate for the needs of the proposed use, considering the proposed building mass, parking, traffic, noise, vibration, exhaust/emissions, light, glare, erosion, odor, dust, visibility, safety, and aesthetic considerations; - b.
-The negative impacts of the proposed use on adjacent properties and on the public can be mitigated through application of other Code standards, or other reasonable conditions of approval; - All required public facilities have adequate capacity to serve the proposal; and - d.
-Formula-Based Businesses less than 10,000 sq ft may be allowed if it does not adversely impact the character of downtown based on consideration of the following criteria: - 1.
-The availability of other similar uses within the district and within the vicinity of the proposed project; - 2.
-The formula-based establishment will contribute to the small business and entrepreneurial environment; - 3.
-The proposed use, together with its design and improvement, is consistent with the unique historic character of Coburg, and would preserve the distinctive visual appearance and shopping experience of Coburg for its residents and visitors; - 4.
-The formula-based establishment will serve an appropriate balance, and be mutually beneficial to surrounding businesses by contributing to the economic health of the whole district; - 5.
-The existing commercial vacancy rates within the district and within the vicinity of the proposed project. - 2.
+The negative impacts of the proposed use on adjacent properties and on the public can be mitigated through application of other Code standards, or other reasonable conditions of approval; and - c.
+All required public facilities have adequate capacity to serve the proposal. - 2.
 Site Design Standards.
 The Site Design Review approval criteria (ARTICLE XI.F) shall be met. - 3.
 Conditions of Approval.
 The City may impose conditions that are found necessary to ensure that the use is compatible with other uses in the vicinity, and that the negative impact of the proposed use on the surrounding uses and public facilities is minimized.
 These conditions include, but are not limited to, the following: - a.
 Limiting the hours, days, place and/or manner of operation; - b.
-Requiring site or architectural design features which minimize

-- environmental impacts such as noise, vibration, exhaust/emissions, light, glare, erosion, odor and/or dust; - c.
+Requiring site or architectural design features which minimize environmental impacts such as noise, vibration, exhaust/emissions, light, glare, erosion, odor and/or dust; - c.
 Requiring larger setback areas, lot area, and/or lot depth or width; - d.
 Limiting the building or structure height, size or lot coverage, and/or location on the site; - e.
 Designating the size, number, location and/or design of vehicle access points or parking areas; - f.
 Requiring street right-of-way to be dedicated and street(s), sidewalks, curbs, planting strips, pathways, or trails to be improved; - g.
 Requiring landscaping, screening, drainage, water quality facilities, and/or improvement of parking and loading areas; - h.
-Limiting the number, size, location, height and/or lighting of signs; - Limiting or setting standards for the location, design, and/or intensity of outdoor lighting; - Requiring berms, screening or landscaping and the establishment of standards for their installation and maintenance; - k.
+Limiting the number, size, location, height and/or lighting of signs;

+- Limiting or setting standards for the location, design, and/or intensity of outdoor lighting; - Requiring berms, screening or landscaping and the establishment of standards for their installation and maintenance; - k.
 Requiring and designating the size, height, location and/or materials for fences; - Requiring the protection and preservation of existing trees, soils, vegetation, watercourses, habitat areas, drainage areas, historic resources, cultural resources, and/or sensitive lands; - m.
-Requiring the dedication of sufficient land to the public, and/or construction of pedestrian/bicycle pathways in accordance with the adopted plans, or requiring the recording of a local improvement district non-remonstrance agreement for the same. - 4.
-Land Use Applications on property within the Interchange Area Management Plan (IAMP). - a.
+Requiring the dedication of sufficient land to the public, and/or construction of pedestrian/bicycle pathways in accordance with the adopted plans, or requiring the recording of a local improvement district non-remonstrance agreement for the same.

+4. Land Use Applications on property within the Interchange Area Management Plan (IAMP).

+a.
 The City and County shall coordinate with Oregon Department of Transportation (ODOT) in the review of land use applications on property that is partially or wholly within the IAMP boundary.
 Land use actions within the IAMP that may affect the performance of an interchange, such as zone changes, land development applications, and requests for new local access, will be consistent with the adopted IAMP.
 The City Planner shall include ODOT as an agency referral partner.
 Actions not consistent with the IAMP may only be approved by also amending the IAMP and related transportation system plans consistent with OAR 660-012-0050 and 0055.
 IAMP boundary map can be found in ARTICLE X, Map Figure 1.